cybera/dev-interview/README.md

 ## Important Documentation

+### Docker

+This exercise is running 2 Docker containers on the laptop: One for "neo4j" and one for the "app", which is where your script runs.
+We don't expect you to learn or know Docker as well in this exercise, but you should think of these 2 containers as if they're 2 separate servers.

+#### Networking with Docker

+Within the Docker containers, other services will be available by using their service name as a hostname.
+For example, `bolt://neo4j` will allow you to access `neo4j` from the `app` container via the "bolt" protocol.
+Although you can access a container via 'localhost' and a port if it has exposed that port to the host machine (this laptop), the containers themselves are not aware of this.
+They only know how to access each other.

+#### Basic commands

+We've pulled out the commands you'll need in Docker into scripts in the `bin` directory:

+- `bin/run` to run your python script, located in *scripts/answer.py*.
+By default, it just says 'hello world'.
+Feel free to run it as many times as you need to.
+Not a bad idea to run it right now!
+- `bin/rebuild-app` to rebuild the application container (you may find you need to install a library)
+- `bin/python-console` and `bin/bash-console`: Depending on how you like to work (if you want to test commands or code snippets), these may be useful.
+But you can also just re-run the first 2 commands to test changes.

+#### Dockerfiles

+Dockerfiles specify steps for building a container.
+You'll eventually need to edit one of them to get everything working.
+The app's Dockerfile is in *setup/app/Dockerfile* and neo4j's is in *setup/neo4j/Dockerfile*.

 ### Neo4J Cypher query language

 Here's a crash course in Cypher, related to your problem.
 Let's start with a really basic query.
 How do you find 'Tom Hanks'?